LEGAL AID SOCIETY OF HAWAI‘I

 FOOD Assistance by island

-Hawai`i Food Bank and its partners are providing food assistance across the state.
-See below for island specific resources.
+• Hawai`i Food Bank and its partners are providing food assistance across the state.
+Please visit here for information specific to each island.

-Maui Economic Opportunity has set up a Food Resource Voucher Program for families struggling to afford food.
-For eligibility and application process, see this flyer.
-The Pantry can also provide food state-wide in a grocery style environment.
+• The Pantry provides food in a grocery style environment.
 Customers can order food online to pick up at a scheduled time.
 Visit their website to register.

 Visit Hawaii Food Resources Map for interactive maps of other food resources.